tytyhibye/Shrug/README.md

 #### Apache License V2.0

-Copyright 2020 Tyler Bates, DJ Zevenbergen & Khansahab Khakwan @ Epicodus
+Copyright 2020 Tyler Bates @ Epicodus

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.